 - Remembering to change air filters when needed.

 When To Change Your Air Filters

 Most filters have a recommended guideline on the box or plastic.
-It may say "Lasts up to 3 months" or "Change filter every 90 days".
-Pay attention at the store and you should see that some are designed to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be changed once every 6-12 months.
+It may read "Lasts up to 3 months" or "Change filter every 90 days".
+Pay attention at the store and you'll notice that some are meant to only last a month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be exchanged once every 6-12 months.
 The standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our friends and family to go by.
-If the filter is dirty, change it!
-A dirty air filter can contribute or cause damage to costly parts, like your compressor, so it's best to change it out more often than neglect it.
-If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
+If they're dirty, change them!
+A dirty air filter can add or cause damage to costly components, like your compressor, so it's best to change it out more often than not.
+If you want to stick to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
 Keep in mind that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.

 Determining how often to change your air filters hinges on several factors:

 - Which air filter your system requires